saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 A private hosted zone is a container for records for a domain that you host in one or more VPCs.
 You create a hosted zone for a domain (such as internaldomainexample.com), and then you create records to tell Amazon Route 53 how you want traffic *to be routed for that domain within and among your VPCs*.

-:::cautionA record or CName for creating a custom domain to connect to a database in a private hosted zone?
+:::cautionA record or CName for creating a custom domain to connect to a database with a custom domain in a Route53 private hosted zone?
-Question: Should I use A/CName record to route traffic to a custom domain db.yourMainDomain.com for your database in a private subnet?

-Answer: You should use A record directly to point the traffic to db.yourMainDomain.com instead of using CNAME, because it will cost an extra DNS lookup instead of routing to the DB IP address directly.
+You should use **A record** directly to point the traffic to db.yourMainDomain.com instead of using **CNAME**, because it will cost an extra DNS lookup instead of routing to the DB IP address directly.

 ![private-hosted-zone](/img/aws/networking/route53/private-hosted-zone.jpg)
 Credit: tutorialsdojo.com

+The full steps of how private hosted zones work:
+1. You create a private hosted zone, such as example.com, and specify the VPCs that you want to associate with the hosted zone.
+2. You create records in the hosted zone that determine how Route 53 responds to DNS queries for your domain and subdomains within and among your VPCs.
+For example, suppose you have a database server that runs on an EC2 instance in one of the VPCs that you associated with your private hosted zone.
+You create an A or AAAA record, such as db.example.com, and you specify the IP address of the database server.
+3. When an application submits a DNS query for db.example.com, Route 53 returns the corresponding IP address.
+The application must also be running on an EC2 instance in one of the VPCs that you associated with the example.com private hosted zone.
+4. The application uses the IP address that it got from Route 53 to establish a connection with the database server.
 :::

 ### enableDnsHostnames and enableDnsSupport